markuslewin/personal-finance-app/README.md

 - `docker volume rm <VOLUME NAME>`: Clear database by removing volume
 - `docker volume ls`: List volumes

+The production build can similarly be run locally, but with `-f compose.prod.yaml`.

 ## Welcome! 👋

 Thanks for purchasing this premium Frontend Mentor coding challenge.